Skip to main content

 }

-To have the CLOUDFLARE_API_TOKEN environment variable set in the environment, before Terragrunt invokes OpenTofu/Terraform, you'll want to make sure that your terraform block in the terragrunt.hcl file looks something like the following:
+To ensure the CLOUDFLARE_API_TOKEN environment variable is set in the environment before Terragrunt invokes OpenTofu/Terraform, configure the terraform block in your terragrunt.hcl file as follows:

 terraform {